Culture of the Southern United States: Music

-Many of the roots of alternative rock are often considered to come from the South as well, with bands such as R.E.M., Pylon, the B-52s, and Indigo Girls forever associated with the musically fertile college town of Athens, Georgia.
+Many of the roots of alternative rock are often considered to come from the South as well, with bands such as R.E.M., the B-52s, and Indigo Girls forever associated with the musically fertile college town of Athens, Georgia.
 Cities such as Austin, Knoxville, Chapel Hill, Nashville and Atlanta also have thriving indie rock and live music scenes.
 Austin is home to the long-running South by Southwest music and arts festival, while several influential independent music labels (Sugar Hill, Merge, Yep Rock and the now-defunct Mammoth Records) were founded in the Chapel Hill area.
 Several influential death metal bands have recorded albums at Morrisound Recording in Temple Terrace, Florida and the studio is considered an important touchstone in the genre's development.

 There is a large underground heavy metal scene in the Southern United States.
 Death metal can trace some of its origins to Tampa, Florida.
 Bands such as Deicide, Morbid Angel, Six Feet Under, and Cannibal Corpse, among others, have come out of this scene.
 The South is also where sludge metal was born, and where its pioneering acts, Eyehategod and Crowbar, come from, as well as other notable bands of the style such as Down and Corrosion of Conformity.
 Other well known metal bands from the South include Crossfade, Pantera, Hellyeah, Lamb of God, and Mastodon.
 This has helped coin the term southern metal which is well received by the vast majority in metal circles around the world.
 Other heavy metal and hardcore punk subgenres, including metalcore and post-hardcore, have also become increasingly popular in this region.